openlandsdb/openlandsdb/README.md

 An openly licensed, global geo-database of public lands.

+## License

-Data is provided under the Linux Foundation's Community Data License Agreement (CDLA).
+Data is provided by openlandsdb under [CC BY](https://creativecommons.org/licenses/by/1.0) license.
+All data sources used by openlandsdb can be found [here](https://github.com/openlandsdb/openlandsdb/blob/master/sources/index/README.md).
+Source data used by openlandsdb is provided under a CC BY, public domain, or equivalent license.
+No use restrictions.

 ## FAQ